lizardsystem/lizard-wms/README.rst

 To automatically fetch/update/delete wms layers, go to the admin screen with the WMS connections, select the ones you want to update, and chose the 'reload' action from the dropdown.

+Note that old wms layers that used to belong to the WMS connection are deleted.